 ZERO TOLERANCE STATEMENT

-3. Softball Canada has zero tolerance for any type of abuse.
-Individuals are required to report instances of abuse or suspected abuse to Softball Canada to be immediately addressed under the terms of the applicable policy.
+2. Softball Canada has zero tolerance for any type of abuse.
+Participants are required to report instances of abuse or suspected abuse to Softball Canada to be immediately addressed under the terms of the applicable policy.

 EDUCATION – WHAT IS ABUSE

-5. The following descriptions of Child / Youth Abuse and Vulnerable Adult Abuse have been modified and adapted from Ecclesiastical’s Guidelines for Developing a Safety & Protection Policy for Children / Youth / Vulnerable Adults :
+4. The following description of Child / Youth Abuse has been modified and adapted from Ecclesiastical’s Guidelines for Developing a Safety & Protection Policy for Children / Youth / Vulnerable Adults:

 CHILD / YOUTH ABUSE